Kalva014/SortingVisualizer/README.md

-# Project Proposal: Online Sudoku
+# Project Proposal: Sorting Visualizer
 * This project is for helping students visualize how the different sorting algorithms work

 # Importance and Interests: